 Is there a theme of the visit?

-We always highlight the story of United Flight 93 with students because of its inspirational nature.
-Additionally, we work with the classroom teacher to figure out how to tailor the visit to their learning goals.
+We always highlight the story of United Flight 93 with students and allow them to control the rest of the meeting through question and answer sessions.
+Additionally, we can work with the classroom teacher to figure out how to tailor the visit to their learning goals.

 What happens when the visit is over?